Do Cows Get Cold During the Winter?

 Cows Have Access to Shelter

 Organic Valley’s animal care standards require that cows have access to shelter.
+Wind breaks are important in cold climates.
 Though cows are used to living outdoors, they are provided shelter and can go where they please when it’s windy and wet.

 “They know when they are ready to come inside,” Mohs said of his 50 cows, adding cows on his farm always have access to a shed and other areas that are protected from the wind.
-The cows get extra bedding, like straw, for even more comfort in cold weather.
+The cows get extra bedding, like straw, for even more comfort in cold weather to reduce cold stress.

 With good body condition, a clean, dry coat, dry bedding, shelter, fresh water and good nutrition, dairy cattle can tolerate temperatures well below zero, according to the University of Minnesota Extension.
-Of course, that number varies depending on conditions like wind, humidity and the age of the cow.
+Of course, that number varies depending on factors like wind chill, humidity, a cow's body condition and age.
 Calves have lower resistance to cold and Organic Valley farmers provide deeper bedding to help them stay warm.
 Sometimes calves are even given heat lamps or calf coats.